 - Yachts, boats and pontoons: Composite hulls offer excellent strength, light weight and corrosion resistance.

-- Car spoilers: Composite spoilers combine lightness with aerodynamic efficiency.
+- Car Spoilers: Composite spoilers combine lightness with aerodynamic efficiency.

 Additional information: